 Susanne Jansson's debut novel is thrilling, at times both creepy and frightening...sent shivers down my spine. - Nya Wermlands tidning

 Jansson paints an atmospheric and mysterious portrait of the mire with the help of mist, light, and old legends.
 It becomes a place where life and death collide, a sort of anteroom to the realm of the dead...one of the absolute best suspense debuts this year - Crimegarden

 Susanne Jansson was born in 1972 in Amal, Sweden.
 She later moved to Gothenburg to work in advertising and then to New York to study photography.
-After returning to Sweden, she worked as a freelance photographer while studying journalism, and for the past twenty years she has been combining her work as a photographer with being a freelance journalist focusing on reportage and profile stories in areas such as arts and culture.
-She has also written crime short stories for weekly magazines.
-She lives with her family in Lerum outside Gothenburg.
-The Forbidden Place is her debut novel, and has sold in twenty five territories around the world.
+The Forbidden Place, her debut novel, sold in twenty five territories around the world.